-Inlet restrictors are considered to be a constructive change of the supercharger unit and influences its characteristics.
+Inlet restrictors are considered a constructive change of the supercharger unit and influences its characteristics.
 Incorrectly designed inlet restrictors can also create dynamic forces applied directly to the rotating impeller wheel and may cause damage to the supercharger and/or reduce lifetime.
 Using custom inlet restrictors voids warranty.
 In case it is deemed mandatory for the success of the application/project, please contact Rotrex directly for assistance.

-Check if other systems such as carbon canister and EGR need to be adjusted in order to work properly under boost.
+Check if other systems such as carbon canister and EGR need to be adjusted to work properly under boost.

 It is imperative that there is an air filter on the inlet of the supercharger.
 If this is neglected, there is a risk of damage to the supercharger from objects being sucked into the inlet and damaging the host.
 Not using an air filter which can remove particles larger than 20 microns voids warranty.
-An open filter arrangement, such as K&N cone filters, will in some cases give induction noise from the impeller.
+An open filter arrangement will in some cases give induction noise from the impeller.
 To prevent induction noises, use a closed filter box as seen on most OE applications.